jorgegv/rage1/doc/BANKING-DESIGN.md

   is the 257 byte interrupt vector table, which contains byte 0x81 at all positions.
 It also patches `jp <isr>` opcodes into addresses 0x8181-0x8183.
 It then sets IM2 mode and enables interrupts.

+- After that, the heap is initialized at 0x7B00-0x7FFF (~1.2 kB)

 - At this point, all the memory map is setup and the code is in place.
 The buffer at 0x5b00-0x7fff will be used as the LOW MEM buffer for copying